mediachainlabs/canonical-content-registry/README.md

 Unlike Pablo Picasso, Annie Leibovitz is a living artist that could potentially join the decentralized content community by creating an Openname identity.
 It would be useful if a nametag could be decorated by an actual user profile that can be interacted with by the community.

-###Decorating a nametag
+####Decorating a nametag

 A nametag can be decorated with an Openname profile with the aid of a simple reputation system.
 The community will sign statements saying the user possesing the `+annieleibovitz` Openname profile is the same creator represented by the `*annieleibovitz` nametag (statements are part of the Openname [specification](https://github.com/openname/specifications/blob/master/profiles/profiles-v03.md)).
 After sufficient reputation is present, the nametag can route to the profile on the application level.
 The consumer user experience will alias the nametag to the profile, making the experience feel like the discovery of an image leads to the discovery of the creator's user account, where they can interact directly.

 ###Decentralized attribution

 The Canonical Content Identifier becomes a hook for attaching nametags, and nametags become a hook for attaching a decentralized identity.
-Reputation is a necessary element because there is no centralized entity to vouch for correctness of attribution, and it is up to the community to sign statements to "vote up" a nametag for an image, and an identity for a nametag.
+Reputation is a necessary element because there is no centralized entity to vouch for correctness of attribution, and it is up to the community to sign statements to "vote up" a nametag for an image, and an identity for a nametag (see [Question 1](#q1)).

 ##Blockstore